I've cleaned houses and spaces professionally. Here are some of my expert tips.

-How to Get Red Wine Stains Out of White Carpet
+How to Clean Red Wine Out of White Carpet

-Guess what?
-I know exactly what just happened.
-You were enjoying your glass of red wine when suddenly, as if in slow motion, you watched that deep-red wine tip, splash, or fly onto the floor.
-Not just any floor, however—your beautiful white carpet!
+So, you were enjoying your glass of red wine when suddenly, as if in slow motion, you watched your glass splash, spill, or fly onto the floor.
+Not just any floor, however, your beautiful white carpet!

 - Baking soda